annotation/stam/extensions/stam-webannotations/README.md

 (If conversely, translating Web Annotations to STAM, multiple bodies *SHOULD* be translated to multiple STAM annotations).

-As shown in the first examples above, implementations of this extension *SHOULD* convert annotation data in the w3anno set (`http://www.w3.org/ns/anno.jsonld`) to properties directly on the web annotation *if and only if* these properties are commonly expressed on the web annotation.
+In the first examples above we showed that `creator` was mapped directly onto the annotation (rather than the body); implementations of this extension *SHOULD* convert annotation data in the w3anno set (`http://www.w3.org/ns/anno.jsonld`) to properties directly on the web annotation *if and only if* these properties are commonly expressed on the web annotation.
 Any other properties *SHOULD* go into the `body` scope.
-As this can not be unambiguously determined, implementations have a fair degree of freedom in which properties they assign to the annotation as a whole, and which to a body (e.g. by parametrising this).
+As this can not be unambiguously determined, implementations have a fair degree of freedom in choosing which properties they assign to the annotation as a whole, and which to a body (e.g. by parametrising this).

-Consider the next STAM JSON excerpt where we do not use the w3anno set but other sets that map to RDF:
+Consider the next STAM JSON excerpt where we do not use the w3anno set but other sets that map to RDF via the mapping rules:

 ```json
 {